Cook4986/Longhand/README.md

 # **Longhand** #
 Longhand is a word cloud generator, but the words are 3D models in 360 degrees.
 The models chosen (and their placement)  represent text token frequencies in a target corpus.
-Longhand exposes text-centric researchers to the specific benefits of immersive visualization, including environmental depth cues and embodiment interfacing.
+Longhand exposes text-centric researchers to the specific benefits of immersive visualization, including environmental depth cues and embodiment interfacing in VR.

 ![throughput diagram](https://github.com/Cook4986/Longhand/blob/main/Longhand_Throughput_2023.png)